DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world4.md

 The one who was supposed to be lost alongside <ruby>emperor<rt>Dante</rt></ruby>, Commander's aide Qubiley.
 But now she was walking out of two ancient trees.

 "I'm glad to see you're safe and sound, Commander's aide.
-No, should I say foreign gods spy?"
+No, should I say sidhes spy?"

 "Qubiley will suffice, paladin Jeanne."